HubRise/website/content/developers/api/en/catalogs.md

 ]
 ```

-Assuming the default price is `25.00 EUR`:

-- If the item is ordered through any channel or location that use variants `1` or `3`, the price is `20.00 EUR`.
+- If the item is ordered through any channel or location that use variants `2` or `3`, the price is `20.00 EUR`.
-- Additionally, if the item is ordered before `14:00`, the price is `15.00 EUR`, no matter the variant.
-Indeed, the second rule overrides the first one.
+- Additionally, if the item is ordered before `14:00`, the price is `15.00 EUR`, no matter the variant; the second rule overrides the first one.

 ## 13. Images {#images}